 Information we collect automatically

-In order to be able to conduct our business and offer you our services and/or products, we collect information about you and your use of the Sites automatically, such as:
+In order to be able to conduct our business and offer you our services, we collect information about you and your use of the Sites automatically, such as:

 Information from other sources:

 We might supplement the information described above with information we obtain from other sources, including from both online and offline data providers.
 See our Cookies Marketing and Advertising section for more details.

 We use the information in the manner prescribed by corresponding applicable law and the General Data Protection Regulation - GDPR (in force as of May 25th 2018).

 The use of your information, its collection, processing and transfer is done following the principles of the GDPR and under one or more of the lawful purposes specified in Article 6 of the GDPR

 We might transfer your data within Seavus Group of companies in order to be able to achieve best possible service to you.
 Other companies within Seavus Group of companies may each be data controllers, depending to which office you have shared your data.
 The companies within Seavus Group regulates and safeguards the processing of your data through intercompany contracts and procedures and this Policy applies to all of them.

 Personal data may also be disclosed to subcontractors and partners that Seavus engages with, to perform a better service towards you, i.e. invitations, recruiting, partnering, subcontracting services for an end client, products purchases and promotions etc. Such contractors are personal data processors for Seavus to which Seavus requires the same level of organizational and technical measures to safeguard your data.